-South Africa signed and ratified the CTBT in 1996 and 1999 respectively.
+South Africa signed and ratified the Comprehensive Nuclear-Test-Ban Treaty (CTBT) in 1996 and 1999 respectively.
 The Council has been designated as the national authority to the CTBTO, thereby ensuring the implementation of CTBT obligations in South Africa.

-South Africa continued to host several monitoring stations within its territory on behalf of the CTBTO, to assist with the monitoring of possible treaty violations, such as nuclear explosion/tests after the Treaty comes into force.
+South Africa continued to host several monitoring stations within its territory on behalf of CTBTO to assist with the monitoring of possible treaty violations, such as nuclear explosion/tests after the treaty comes into force.